May 1993 – January 1997

 I had just ended a five month internship at the C-SPAN cable network in Washington, which solidified my desire to work in news.
 Up until then my news experience had been limited to putting together short newscasts for music stations using wire copy and re-writing stories from newspapers.

 Right after I started there in May 1993, a huge story broke about the gruesome killings of three eight-year-old boys in West Memphis, Arkansas.
 Three teenagers, Damien Echols, Jessie Misskelly Jr. and Jason Baldwin, would soon be arrested and charged with committing the murders.
-The trials for the West Memphis Three were held in Jonesboro and covered by reporter Wayne Hoffman with ARN affiliate KBTM.
-Below are a couple of newscasts from a Sunday morning on the sentences for two of the men being handed down.
-But the defendants built a large group of supporters, thanks in part to a series of HBO documentaries that raised a lot of questions about how the cases were handled.
+The trials for the so-called West Memphis Three were held in Jonesboro and covered by reporter Wayne Hoffman with ARN affiliate KBTM.
+Below are a couple of newscasts from a Sunday morning on the sentencing for two of the men.
+But the defendants built a large group of supporters, thanks in part to a series of HBO documentaries that raised questions about how the cases were handled.
 DNA evidence would later be tested and fail to place the defendants at the crime scene.
 With it appearing more likely that the defendants would get a new trial, the state offered the men a so-called Alford plea, which allowed them to plead guilty to lessor charges, while still maintaining their innocence, and be released from prison.

 AUDIO: An Arkansas Radio Network newscast from 8:55 a.m., March 20, 1994, featuring a report from KBTM on the sentencing for two of the West Memphis Three, convicted of killing three eight-year-olds.